-

 - Appearance

-The tea leaves are dark brown with golden tips.
-The leaves are evenly fermented, indicating high quality processing.
-The loose form of the tea makes it convenient to brew and allows better control over the strength of the infusion.
+The tea leaves are dark brown with golden flecks of tips.
+The leaves are evenly fermented, indicating high-quality processing.
+The loose leaf form of the tea makes it convenient to brew and allows for better control over the strength of the infusion.

 - Aroma